mstksg/inCode/copy/entries/five-point-haskell-1.md

 ### Resource Cleanup

-Clean-up of finite system resources is another area that is very easy to assume you have a hang of, before it gets out of hand and sneaks up on you.
+Clean-up of finite system resources is another area that is very easy to assume you have a handle on, before it gets out of hand and sneaks up on you.

 ```haskell
 process :: Handle -> IO ()